A type with a customized textual representation suitable for debugging purposes.

 // }"

-provides its own custom debugging representation.
+After adding Custom conformance by implementing the debug property, Point provides its own custom debugging representation.

 extension Point: CustomDebugStringConvertible {